-Factor D' was developed utilizing the most current information available at the time of submission.
+Factor D' for Year 1 was developed utilizing the most current information available at the time of submission.
 The Commonwealth's MMIS (HCSIS) and payment system (PROMISe) are the data sources used.
-Factor D' for FY 2017-2018 and beyond is based on the SFY 2016-17 costs used for completion of the P/FDS Waiver 372 report.
-It represents the average per participant non-waiver state plan service costs for SFY 2016-17 with a projection factor of 0%.
+This included FY 17-18 authorization and utilization data and FY 18-19 authorization and utilization data as of December 31, 2018 as well as currently approved budget amounts.
+Factor D' for Years 2, 3, 4, and 5 is based on the costs used for the completion of the Y2 372 Report, current rates, utilization and budget authority.
+It represents the average per participant non-waiver state plan service costs.

 Pennsylvania's legislature approves funding on an annual basis.
 ODP develops a budget request on an annual basis and operates within the approved budget.
-The Factor D' estimates will be updated via amendment as funding is approved.